spellshift/realm/docs/_docs/dev-guide/eldritch.md

 ## Notes about asynchronous Eldritch code.
 ---
 ### Async example
-So you want to write async code in an Eldritch function.
-This section is for you.
+In order to run concurrent tasks we need to build an asynchronous function.
+This is useful if you're building a function that needs to do two things at once or that can benefit from running discrete jobs in parallel.

 The starlark bindings we're using to create Eldritch are not asynchronous therefore the Eldritch function itself cannot be asynchronous.
 To get around this we use the [`tokio::runtime::Runtime.block_on()`](https://docs.rs/tokio/latest/tokio/runtime/struct.Runtime.html#method.block_on) function in conjunction with two asynchronous helpers.